Vsevolod-IT/Vsevolod-IT/README.md

 ## :broken_heart: my pain:
 I've worked hard for a long time to get a job at Epam Systems.
 I was able to enroll in evening courses and after them to have an internship.
 After 5 months of training which I passed with honors and also after passing the exam for software developer I was supposed to become an employee of the company and worked on projects.
-Ungortunatelly, the state (which I do not support) started a war.
+Unfortunatelly, the state (which I do not support) started a war.
 Of course, the company had difficulties and therefore I was not able to join the team.
 For me it is a pain because I've pushed lots of my efforts to achieve my goal.
 On an internship I worked on a very large project which is used within the company (I have no right to disclose more) therefore my internship experience can be considered as a full-fledged work on a complex project.
 Below I will attach responses of the mentors about my work.